Advantages of Dental Bridges

 A porcelain crown placed over the dental implant will look as natural as possible.

-No Impact to Other Teeth
+No Impact on Other Teeth

 Stimulates Bone Renewal